Bed Bath & Beyond's baby products chain attracts buyer interest - WSJ

 April 22 (Reuters) - Bed Bath & Beyond Inc BBBY.O is fielding interest from potential buyers for its Buybuy Baby business following activist pressure to sell the unit, the Wall Street Journal reported on Friday, citing people familiar with the matter.

-The suitors include private equity firm Cerberus Capital Management LP and Tailwind Acquisition Corp TWND.N, a blank-check company chaired by Casper Sleep Inc’s former chief executive Philip Krim, the report said.
+The suitors include private equity firm Cerberus Capital Management LP and Tailwind Acquisition Corp TWND.N, a blank-check firm chaired by Casper Sleep Inc's former chief executive Philip Krim, the report said.

-Bed Bath & Beyond did not immediately respond to a Reuters request for comment.
+Bed Bath & Beyond, Cerberus Capital and Tailwind Acquisition did not immediately respond to Reuters requests for comment.

+Shares of the company gained as much as 11% on the news before closing up 7% at $17.46.

+The home goods retailer has been under pressure from activist investor and GameStop GME.N Chairman Ryan Cohen to explore strategic alternatives.

 (Reporting by Deborah Sophia in Bengaluru; Editing by Aditya Soni)